How and when you can use AI in your studies, Canvas course for inspiration, Copilot, guidelines for exams, cheating and challenges with AI.

 While studying a course

 AI often works well for brainstorming, structuring your thoughts or explaining something in a simplified way.
 In other words, AI is allowed when used as an aid.
-Using AI to generate a text does not usually come under this defintion, but it depends on what you have been instructed to do.
+Using AI to generate a text does not usually come under this definition, but it depends on what you have been instructed to do.

 You are usually allowed to use AI to